 The shadow today can be seen worn by actors like George Clooney and has become synonymous with debonair.

-The 5 o’clock shadow beard allows men have a seasoned charm about them without having to grow a thicker beard.
+The 5 o’clock shadow beard allows men to have a seasoned charm about them without having to grow a thicker beard.

 Men looking for a sophisticated look should consider the shadow.